Ernesto Maria Piovella

 Ernesto Maria Piovella O.SS.C.A.
-(29 October 1867, Milan – 18 February 1949, Cagliari) was an Italian Roman Catholic priest and bishop.
+(29 October 1867, Milan, 18 February 1949, Cagliari) was an Italian Roman Catholic priest and bishop.

 Life

-He entered the oblate missionaries of Rho and served as vicar general at Ravenna.
-Pope Pius X made him bishop of Alghero and he was ordained by cardinal Andrea Carlo Ferrari, archbishop of Milan, Pasquale Morganti O.SS.C.A., archbishop of Ravenna and Giovanni Mauri, auxiliary bishop of Milan.
-He was later made archbishop of Oristano and archbishop of Cagliari.
-He called a diocesan synod in 1928.
-He is buried in the Sacra Spina chapel in Cagliari Cathedral and his beatification process has begun.
+He entered the oblate missionaries of Rho and served as secretary to bishop Pasquale Morganti at Ravenna.
+Pope Pius X made him bishop of Alghero in 1907, reportedly telling him: "You are a missionary: well then, go to Sardinia and be a missionary dressed as a bishop."
+He was ordained by cardinal Andrea Carlo Ferrari, archbishop of Milan, Pasquale Morganti O.SS.C.A., archbishop of Ravenna and Giovanni Mauri, auxiliary bishop of Milan.
+During his seven years in Alghero, he reorganized the diocesan curia and finances, held a synod with the clergy, restored the cathedral, and founded the Congregation of Christian Doctrine in every parish.